-The court addressed the contrasting that deposition transcript decisions commonly present - at what depositions point do serve exploratory "fishing expeditions," awardable as mere discovery. contrast to reasonably necessary depositions needed for use in the case? previous standard method of awarding costs for depositions was based on their presence and use (by citation) in successful means of dispositive motions, use impeachment material or being read into the record for an unavailable witness.
-That "actual use" standard contained gaps - most notable when a case proceeds through all of pretrial discovery, the filing of summary judgment motions, and the game ends at halftime with a court ruling on purely a matter of law in an early motion to dismiss.21
+The court addressed the contrasting deposition issues that transcript decisions commonly present - at what point do depositions serve as exploratory "fishing expeditions," not awardable mere discovery, as in contrast to reasonably necessary depositions needed for use in the case?
+The previous standard method of awarding costs for depositions was based on their presence and use (by citation) means of in successful dispositive motions, or use as impeachment material or being read into the record for an unavailable witness.
+That "actual use" standard contained gaps - most notable when a case proceeds through all of pretrial discovery, the filing of summary judgment motions, and the game ends at halftime with a court ruling on purely a matter of law in an early motion to dismiss.21 In